 Are Your Recurring ACH Payments Compliant?

 Basic Components Of Compliance

 - Call authorization scripts - Create call authorization scripts for agents to use when setting up schedules by telephone.
 Following these scripts will ensure compliance on every transaction.

-- Revocation language - Provide revocation language for consumers, so they can understand the rights they have to revoke authorization for a schedule.
+- Revocation language - Provide revocation language for consumers, so they can understand the rights they have to revoke recurring ACH payment authorization for a payment schedule.

-- Call recording ability - Depending upon the transaction type used for and ACH payment, you will need a recording of the authorization.
+- Call recording ability - Depending upon the transaction type used for the ACH payment, you will need a recording of the authorization.

 - Consumer identity verification - you must be able verify the consumer for their protection and security.